ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 So, you basically invest $200 and get $1600 from your 8 other fellow outer wheelers.
 Hence, your net profit is $1400.

-In the next step, the wheel splits up and another person gets to the middle circle and the cycle continues and everyone gets $1600.
+In the next step, the wheel splits up and another person gets to the middle circle the cycle continues and everyone gets $1600.

 When you get your $1600 – you’re out of the circle, but you can pay another $200 again in order to re-enter the circle.